V. Susan Sosnowski: Political career

-2009-S0732SubAaa The Water Use and Government Efficiency Act of 2009: This act improved efficiency in the state's water use through conservation—ensured availability of water for priority uses; economic development, drinking water, farming, firefighting—delivers water Rhode Islanders need for priority uses while protecting natural resources.

-2009-S0204SubB An Act Relating to Motor Vehicle Offenses: Banned texting while driving.

-2010-S2819SubAaa An Act Relating to Public Utilities and Carriers-Contracting Standard for Renewable Energy: Authorized Narragansett Electric to enter into an amended agreement with developer of offshore wind for purchase of energy, capacity and other environmental and market attributes as long as the provisions of the general laws pertaining to the Town of New Shoreham project are complied with.

 Proposed legislation

 Sosnowski has backed amending the "good time" law, a "law that allows convicted criminals early release for good behavior."
 This would specifically prohibit "several offenses from being eligible for time off for good behavior, including murder, kidnapping of a minor, first-degree sexual assault and first- or second-degree child molestation."
-Her amendment passed the Rhode Island State Senate with a vote of 32-2 in May 2011.
+Her amendment passed the Rhode Island State Senate with a vote of 32–2 in May 2011.
 In February 2012, the bill headed to the State House of Representatives.
 If approved, it would take effect starting July 1, 2012.
 A March 2012 article by WPRO/630 mentions that the legislation is "in response to the planned early release of a man who killed a 5-year-old boy and kept his shellacked bones for years."

-Sosnowski, along with Louis P. DiPalma, Juan M. Pichardo, John J. Tassoni, and Walter S. Felag, Jr., proposed Senate bill S2755 on March 8, 2012.
+Sosnowski, along with Senators Louis DiPalma, Juan Pichardo, John J. Tassoni, and Walter Felag, proposed Senate bill S2755 on March 8, 2012.
 Released in connection with House bill H7933, the Senate bill would bring relief to uninsured children with disabilities that are not eligible for Medicaid because of income.
 The National Health Interview Survey (NHIS) revealed that 8 percent of children in the U.S. have significant disabilities.
 Many families of these children are forced to remain low-income in order to qualify for healthcare for their children.
 Sosnowski's Senate bill S2755 aims to ensure that families would be able to access the Medicaid buy-in regardless of income.

 Personal life

-Susan and her husband Michael Sosnowski have four children: Ronald, Deborah, Stephen, and Michael, Jr. Her and Michael's family farm uses organic farming techniques.
+Susan and her husband Michael Sosnowski have four children.
+Her and Michael's family farm uses organic farming techniques.
 Groups that she is involved in include: Northeast Organic Farming Association, Richmond Grange, South Kingstown Farmer's Market Association, Wakefield Rotary, and RI Nursery and Landscape Association.